 You won’t need a lawyer straight away, but once you start making real money and landing big opportunities, a lawyer can make sure you’re doing the right thing legally and nobody is taking advantage of you, especially when it comes to signing contracts and deals.

 A lawyer can also help navigate the complexities of music licensing if, for instance, you’re releasing cover versions or using samples in the tracks.
 However, licensing music is something you can achieve without the help of a lawyer relatively easily.

 Learn more about music licensing.

 A radio plugger does exactly what you’d imagine – promoting your music to radio stations to help land essential radio airplay.

 A good radio plugger will be able to pitch your music to bigger radio stations with large listener numbers.
 If you do try to pitch to radio on your own to start with, try focussing on smaller local stations to boost your chance of being picked up early on.

-Learn more about getting your played music on the radio.
+Learn more about getting your music played on the radio.

 Maybe you design your own graphics, logos, website and posters?
 That’s fine!
 Many upcoming artists do it all themselves and get great results.
 After all, you can learn to use Photoshop online with a bit of practise.

-However, if you’re looking the develop your personal brand and image further, whether that’s making tweaks or starting from scratch, working with a designer can help things move smoothly, quickly and to a professional standard.
+However, if you’re looking to develop your personal brand and image further, whether that’s making tweaks or starting from scratch, working with a designer can help things move smoothly, quickly and to a professional standard.

 Learn more about developing your brand as a musician.